Responsiveness is essential for any business’ health and safety procedures, but preventative measures are equally as important.

 - reviewing the effectiveness of controls.

 Focus on your business’s critical risks first before managing less serious risks.
 It is also recommended you involve workers and their representatives throughout the risk management process and decision making.
-Workers are familiar with their environment and have operational day-to-day knowledge that is invaluable when it comes to managing risks.
+Workers are more familiar with their environment and have operational day-to-day knowledge that is invaluable when it comes to managing risks.

 It’s important to regularly review your work activities to identify new risks that may arise.
 By properly managing your health and safety risks, you avoid and mitigate losses and identify opportunities for the business.
 For more information on Risk Management, WorkSafe have provided a guide for businesses which can be assessed here.